d4rkr00t/aik/README.md

 └── index.html
 ```

-**Important:** Do not add script tag with src to JavaScript file (in the example above to index.js) Aik will do it automatically.
+**Important:** Do not add script tag with src to the JavaScript file (in the example above to index.js) Aik will do it automatically.

 ### Hot reload

 Aik sets up hot reloading for CSS and with an extra option '-r' for React components using @gaeron's [react-hot-loader](https://github.com/gaearon/react-hot-loader).

 ```sh